Web4 infrastructure

 The Internet of Intelligence will not be a single monolithic model.
 It will be a routed supply chain of specialized agents — each one bounded, accountable, and rentable.

 The Attribution Graph ensures every upstream contributor retains credit when their work is composed downstream.
-A single user payment is automatically split into micro-royalties paid to every developer in the chain — turning the AI economy from zero-sum competition into composable collaboration.
+A single user payment is automatically split into royalties paid to every contributor in the chain — turning the AI economy from zero-sum competition into composable collaboration.

 A coherent surface architecture across the full spectrum of demand.

-The supply-side marketplace for builders and orchestrators — the App Store for autonomous building blocks.
-Listings are programmable capabilities: browser-QA graphs, KYC pipelines, ingestion workers, planners.
+The marketplace for portable workers and managed worker instances — capability packaged for hire, install, and invocation.
+Listings are bounded programmable workers: browser-QA graphs, KYC pipelines, ingestion workers, planners, moderators, with benchmarks and installs.

-→ ProvidersMarket-priced hardware execution.
-GPU and CPU time, paid to the physical host of the verified execution environment.
+→ ProvidersMarket-priced execution.
+GPU and CPU time and runtime hosting, paid to the physical host of the verified execution environment.

 Royalties

-The result: a massive, stable liquidity hose of Web2 capital flowing directly into the Web4 AI economy — with the blockchain entirely abstracted from the user.
+The result is a stable channel of mainstream capital flowing into the cryptographic labor economy — with the blockchain abstracted away from the user.

 Three vertices.
 One ledger.